justinkuepper/reciperoulette/readme.md

 `flask init-db`

-The script will automatically import ~20 recipes.
+The script will automatically import ~20 recipes from AllRecipes.com.

 ## Use